 Traditional Commercial General Liability (CGL) policies specifically exclude certain liabilities that result from a cyber-attack.

 In recent years, there have been increased regulations on businesses about cyber protection.
-Whether from recent governmental mandates or requirements from clients, many law firms are now being asked to show evidence of cyber liability insurance in addition to other forms of cyber protection.
+Many law firms are now being asked to show evidence of cyber liability insurance in addition to other forms of cyber protection.

 Reasons law firms purchase a standalone Cyber Liability Insurance policy are to avoid: